Frequently Asked Questions

 Q. Why does chocolate sometimes look like it has a chalky surface?

-It’s called “bloom” when the cocoa butter content of the ingredients in chocolate rises to the surface.
+A. It’s called “bloom” when the cocoa butter content of the ingredients in chocolate rises to the surface.
 If the surrounding environment becomes too warm, it throws the chocolate out of “temper” (tempered chocolate has a shiny surface and snaps when broken).
 If you see chocolate that looks dull and is sticky to the touch, most likely the humidity and a rapid temperature change has affected the chocolate.
 This is called “sugar bloom.”
 In both cases, the chocolate is still edible, but just not as aesthetically pleasing.

 Q. What is "tempering?"